pog5/nealpasswordgame/README.md

 33. Password length also needs to be a prime number
 34. (Automatically Checked off, look at the rule's number if you're asking why)
 35. You need the current time in format HH:MM
-36. Re-type the password into another textbox, you have 2 minutes to do this.
-Good Luck.
+36. ~~Copy-Paste~~ Re-type the password into another textbox, you have 2 minutes to do this.

 [Bypass]: CHEATS.md